 If you have a complaint about a waste site in Greater Manchester (excluding Wigan), please put your complaint in an email to the operating waste contractor; SUEZ UK Ltd. They will respond directly to you.

-If you have been through the complaints procedure of the appropriate waste company and you are unhappy with the response provided you may wish to escalate your complaint to the GMCA Waste and Resource Team who will work with the waste contractor to resolve the issue.
+If you have been through the complaints procedure of the appropriate waste company and you are unhappy with the response provided you may wish to escalate your complaint to the GMCA Waste and Resource Team who will work with the waste contractor to investigate the issue.

 Call 0161 778 7110